chentihe/zk-rollup-lite/README.md

 ```shell
 ~/operator: cd cmd
 ```
-There are some command you can try to interact with the demo app.
+There are some commands you can try to interact with the demo app.
 ### 6.1 Deposit
 There are only two mock users to choose, 0 for the first user, 1 for the second user.